dolmades/dolmades-cli/docs/MAIN.md

 #### GOG account

 Here we gonna cook your favourite GOG win-only game using the script `goglizer`.
-At first, you will be asked to authorize using your GOG account.
+At first, you will be asked to authorize using your GOG account:
 ```
 ./goglizer -u
 ```
 The `-u` parameter tells `goglizer` to retrieve the dolmades runtime container and your personal game list.
 The authorization credentials are being stored in your home directory for subsequent use.
-After success a list of your games is being shown.
+After success a list of your games is being shown:

 ```
 Found dolmade repo under /home/stefan/.dolmades/repo